Azure/azure-sdk-for-rust/services/api-versions.md

 Unfortunately, some services use [multiple API versions](https://github.com/Azure/azure-sdk-for-rust/issues/563) in their tags.
 In this case, different service operations will use different API versions of the same service.

 Using the `azure_mgmt_storage` crate as an example.
-I is generated from the [specification/storage/resource-manager/readme.md](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/storage/resource-manager/readme.md).
+It is generated from the [specification/storage/resource-manager/readme.md](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/storage/resource-manager/readme.md).
 In its [Cargo.toml](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/mgmt/storage/Cargo.toml), you can see the list of `features`.
 A crate feature is generated for each tag.
 The first tag without `-preview` is selected as the default.
 In its [lib.rs](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/mgmt/storage/src/lib.rs), you can see that a module is generated for each tag as well.

 Here is an example `Cargo.toml`.
 ``` toml